 Headlines like these are my worst fear and I can only hope that my suspicions are proved wrong.
-I continue to work diligently at Greenwich, where I can closely monitor developments concerning Mars.
+I continue to work diligently at the Royal Observatory, Greenwich, where I can closely monitor developments concerning Mars.

 So, where do I start?
 Where does anyone begin?
 Quite the novelty to claim this as my own space, and I shall tend to it as I wish in moments of leisure.

 Sadly, all this confusion surrounding the Great Meteor Procession in the Americas has disturbed the peace and, regrettably, caused the number of my best cigars to dwindle rather quickly.
-When I'm not at Greenwich my scrutiny of the red planet is some what limited at Ottershaw; and I can only hope that clouds and weather are favourable.
+When I'm not at Greenwich my scrutiny of the red planet is somewhat limited at home in Ottershaw, and I can only hope that clouds and weather are favourable.
 Still, it's as good an excuse as any to purchase a superior telescope for my own observatory.

 I'm not getting any younger, that's for sure.
 However, I feel the cold less than the overwhelming sense of duty to observe Mars.
-If I were ten years younger, I would have been on my way to the Americas by now, to confirm once and for all if the Great Meteor Procession was the prelude to invasion, or a strange shooting star phenomenon.
+If I were ten years younger, I would have been on my way to the Americas by now, to confirm once and for all if the Great Meteor Procession was a strange shooting star phenomenon, or the prelude to invasion.

 But something is definitely afoot—a slight change in the red planet's mood, perhaps—a notion that, I admit, defies logic.
 I am certain I can feel the Martians' cold gaze staring back at me when I look at Mars through my telescopes.